-Shepherd is, to my eye and ear at least, a consummate if quirky prose stylist, a peerless historian of film art, and a refreshing breeze of honest opinion when he renders judgment on a feature.
-He has an aesthetic he will not abandon, and the endless tide of grueling gimmickry hasn't worn him down.
-I am less exacting in what it takes to entertain me at the movies, and I usually am more charitable than Shepherd tends to be.
-That may only mean that my standards are more relaxed and that Shepherd’s love of the movie art is such that he abhors seeing the medium wasted on plots that wouldn't satisfy the requirements for an airport novel.
-Yet I read him all the same, given that he's the sort of critical contrarian who prosecutes a case instead of pontificating about what aesthetic absolutes are being betrayed.
-He is not a critic who bemoans the death of the movies; it's one movie at the time, bemusedly observed, and judgments rendered insane and witty fashion.
-He's the sort of man you dread to see on the opposite side of a debate since it would mean that you'd need to shore up your argument to a sounder foundation.
+Shepherd is, in my estimation at least, a masterful if idiosyncratic prose stylist, a peerless historian of film art, and a refreshing breeze of honest opinion when he renders judgment on a feature.
+He has an aesthetic he will not compromise, and the endless tide of grueling gimmickry has not worn him down.
+I am less exacting in what it takes to entertain me at the movies, and I am usually more charitable than Shepherd tends to be.
+That may only mean that my standards are more relaxed and that Shepherd’s love of the movie art is such that he deplores seeing the medium squandered on plots that would not satisfy the requirements for a dime novel.
+Yet I read him all the same, given that he is the sort of critical contrarian who makes a case instead of pontificating about what aesthetic absolutes are being violated.
+He is not a critic who bemoans the death of the movies; it is one movie at a time, wryly observed, and judgments rendered in witty and incisive fashion.
+He is the sort of man you dread to see on the opposite side of a debate since it would mean that you would need to shore up your argument to a sounder foundation.